Skip to main content

 Semester Course Credits/Semester

-Fall PH 504: Planning & Management to Promote Health (Synchronous or Asynchronous) 3
+Fall PH 504: Public Health Management, Planning, and Health Care Systems (Synchronous or Asynchronous) 3

-Spring PH 531: Evidence-Based Approaches to Public Health - Biostatistics (Synchronous) 3
+Spring PH 531: Evidence-Based Approaches to Public Health - Biostatistics (Asynchronous) 3

 Fall